scottfr/SystemsBook/Applied/applied.md

 This chapter will present a number of models on different subjects offered by the sponsors of Beyond Connecting the Dots

-## Sustainable Capitalism ##

-The current life expectancy for a Fortune-500 company is 40 to 50 years, less than 10 years for a newly started company, and about 12.5 years for all companies together.
-And during this lifespan the tendency is to focus on short-term profits with little or no concern for the impact the company has on society or the environment.
-Have you ever wondered about the reasons behind this?
-This model is from Mark Van Clieaf sponsored by Ken Shepard.

-# Model

-{"title": "Sustainable Capitalism", "description": "The influences leading to short term focus and long term decline.", "load": "http://insightmaker.com/insight/7691"}

-DIAGRAM

-# End Model

-### References ###

-- The Living Company: Habits for survival in a turbulent business environment. [http://www.businessweek.com/chapter/degeus.htm](http://www.businessweek.com/chapter/degeus.htm).
-Bloomburg Businessweek.

 ## Systemic Strategy ##

 As we think about the problems we face today it becomes readily evident that the majority of these problems are the direct result of yesterday’s solutions.
 If we desire to enable a better tomorrow, the foundation of that tomorrow must be the development of a viable approach for dealing with situations.
 We need an approach which actually addresses the situation while minimizing the likelihood of making the situation worse or creating new problems that we will have to address in the future.
 The foundation of this approach, as with all real progress, is learning.
 This paper presents a model for the requisite learning.